lucaswysocky/Game/README.md

 ### Project description

 A simple arcade game developed using pygame.
-The user has to shoot as many aliens as possible and try to beat the highest recorded score.

 ### Objective